 1906 - Ralph Brock becomes the first colored forester in the nation upon graduation from the Pennsylvania State Forest Academy (now Penn State Mount Alto).
 Brock was among the first class of six students to graduate from the school, which was founded in 1903.
 The Pennsylvania Historical & Museum Commission dedicated a formal marker recognizing Brock on October 24, 2003.
 The marker was unveiled at the entrance to the Penn State Mont Alto campus.
+(Photo from Penn State Mont Alto)

-1908 - Clarence Muse becomes the first colored person to attend the Dickinson School of Law.
-Muse, the son of a shoeshine man, would become a respected Hollywood actor.
+1908 - Clarence Muse, a Baltimore native, becomes the first colored person to attend the Dickinson School of Law.
+The son of a shoeshine man, he would become a respected Hollywood actor.
 He appeared in over 200 films, including such well-known movies as Huckleberry Finn (1931) in the pivotal role of Jim, and the screen version of Porgy and Bess (1959), as well as Car Wash (1976).
 Muse was inducted into the Black Filmmakers Hall of Fame in 1973.
-Muse received an honorary Doctor of Laws degree from the Dickinson School of Law in 1978.
+He received an honorary Doctor of Laws degree from the Dickinson School of Law in 1978, a year prior to his 1979 death.
+Muse was a member of Phi Beta Sigma fraternity.